Program Requirements | Graduate | Computer Science | SIU

 The student must fulfill the requirements for the Computer Science Program's Qualifying Examination within three years of enrollment in the doctoral program.
 The Qualifying Examination is organized and administered by the student's academic advisor.
 The faculty prepares a written test based on at least two areas of concentration related to the student's intended dissertation area.
 Questions will be drawn from regularly scheduled 400 and 500-level graduate courses at SIUC.
 The grade for the exam will be on a Pass or Fail basis for each subject area.
 If a student fails to pass any subject area of the written examination, a second chance is given for the failed topic test.
 Students who fail the Qualifying Examination after two attempts will be dismissed from the Ph.D. program.

-• The course work must include two one-credit hour seminar courses, six credit hours from an approved list of computer science 400/500-level courses, and six elective credit hours of CS 500-level courses.
+• The course work must include two one-credit hour seminar courses, six credit hours from an approved list of computer science 400/500-level lecture courses, and six elective credit hours of CS 500-level lecture courses.

 • The student must file a request with the Computer Science Program to appoint a Dissertation Committee to supervise the remaining doctoral work.
 This committee will consist of five graduate faculty members, one or two of whom will be from a graduate program outside Computer Science, one preferably from outside this university.
 The student's dissertation advisor will serve as the Chair of this committee.

-• Each student should complete a course of study as determined by the student's dissertation committee.
+• Each student should complete a lecture course of study as determined by the student's dissertation committee.

 • Having passed the qualifying exams and after completion of most of the course requirements, a student will begin working on a dissertation proposal.
 The next step will be a Preliminary Examination consisting of an oral test on the student's proposed research topic.
 The student will pass the Preliminary Examination only if the members of the committee, with at most one exception, judge the performance of the student's oral examination to be satisfactory.
 In the event the student's performance is unsatisfactory, the committee will reschedule the exam for a later time.
 A student who fails the reexamination will be dismissed from the Ph.D. program.